uke5tar/revuese/README.md

 -- Firebase Authentication (.env.local with api credentials needed) with individual methods on prototype ($firebase, $fireauth and $firestore)
 -- Comes with login, logout, signup and password-reset pages and the built-in logic needed for that to authenticate.
-- Automatic creation of an user database in firestore after signup -- Vuefire and Vuexfire setup for keeping data in sync
+- Automatic creation of an user database in firestore after signup

 Other features:
 - Vuetify component library with robo-font and material design icon library locally installed via npm